 Early June brings my sister’s birthday and raises memories of D-Day.
 For those of you who didn’t have a dad that landed on the beaches, I’ll explain that my sister’s birthday is June 3, and D-Day quickly follows on June 6.
-While one doesn’t celebrate D-Day, because it was important in my Dad’s memory, my sister and I still call each other to say, “It’s D-Day“.
+While one doesn’t celebrate D-Day, because it was important in my Dad’s memory my sister and I still call each other to say, “It’s D-Day“.

 Since my Dad passed away there have been books and movies about D-Day, but for me, the memories are quite different.
 They are safe, snuggly stories I heard when dad tucked me into bed.
-The telling was age-appropriate, and felt very close to my dad.
+The telling was age-appropriate and felt very close to my dad.

 Dartmoor sounded like paradise.
-I imagined rabbits and mice dashing through field of ferns, and a small tent to snuggle into at night.
+I imagined rabbits and mice dashing through the field of ferns, and a small tent to snuggle into at night.
 And all the stars to see above.
 And then I’d drift off to sleep, holding my Dad’s hand.

-I remember one story about his group walking in France as the Germans were leaving.
+I remember one story about his group walking down a road in France as the Germans were leaving.
 Everyone was hungry and tired.
 They came to a farmhouse and didn’t know who might be there.
 It was their good fortune that the Germans had recently left.
 The French farmers were hiding in the cellar, not knowing who was coming down the road.
-Luckily for all concerned, The farmer family was okay, happy to see this group of Americans, and shared their food.
-And so, I share this smattering of what I have to offer, old memories.
+The farmer family was happy to see this group of Americans, and shared their food.
+And like them, I share this smattering of what I have to offer, old memories.

 After his return to Boston married, and soon there were myself and my sister, and the stories of D-Day began .